 Mitsinjo Park (Analamazaotra Forest Station)

-Located adjacent to Andasibe National Park, Mitsinjo Park is composed of a little over 700 ha of rainforest and abandoned timber plantation we have restored to native forest.
+Located adjacent to Andasibe National Park, Mitsinjo Park is composed of 1172 ha* of rainforest and abandoned timber plantation we have restored to native forest.
 Known primarily as the best place in Madagascar to view the Indri, it is home to at least 12 other species of lemur and is also popular for bird watching and for its diverse reptiles and amphibians.

 Historically the forests of Andasibe, including both Mitsinjo Park and the National Park across the road, were a source of timber under royal Merina and colonial French rule.
 As the exploitation of its timber weighed heavy on the forest, the French decided to establish an experimental forest station that should focus on ways to more sustainably use it.
 In 1909 Analamazaotra Forest Station became the first of its kind in Madagascar.

 The French experimented with a number of fast-growing exotic trees.
 The introduction of both pine and eucalyptus dates back to the 1910s and in some areas of Analamazaotra these trees are still apparent today.

 Colonial forestry also contributed to an enormous increase in the knowledge of the endemic plants of the region.
 Botanists like Modeste Louvel, Henri Jumelle, Henri Perrier de la Bathie and René Capuron all worked in Analamazaotra for the Service Forestier.
 Many trees and other plants of the area were named after them.
 After independence, collection of botanical specimens was continued by FOFIFA, who were also in charge of the nearby Andobofito fish breeding station.